 In-house IT is cheaper

 IT experts who can fulfill all of your business’s needs are rare and expensive to retain.
 Most small to midsized businesses require a wide range of expertise to ensure their IT environment functions to its full capacity.
 The search for such a skilled individual is difficult in itself, but keeping someone so fluent in IT management on your staff is even more tenuous.
 A growth path for an IT expert is often lacking in businesses unrelated to IT, and they’re inclined to leave your organization for a better opportunity.

 Finding a replacement will cost your company time and money, and it’s likely you’ll have to endure the same process again and again.
 In contrast, IT outsourcing companies have a plethora of growth opportunities for their tech savvy employees, which results in higher IT employee retention rates and enables the vendor to provide a skilled staff, stability, and a variety of IT resources suited to your business.

 The future of outsourced IT services: It’s in the Cloud

 The role of IT outsourcing in business is changing, but not disappearing.
 The cloud is becoming more popular, accessible, and stable, and many organizations are replacing their traditional file servers with ones that are Cloud-based.
 The benefit being, businesses no longer have to spend money on new servers, software, maintenance, upgrades, etc. However, if your company switches to the cloud, you will still need the support of your IT services provider to manage cloud vendors, servers, and applications, support end-users, and ensure your network infrastructure maintains connectivity.

 Aldridge provides a diversity of resources and support to suit your business’s IT environment and ensures your organization operates as efficiently as possible.
-If you’re interested in learning more about what we offer, contact a firm representative today.
+If you’re interested in learning more about what we offer, view our IT outsourcing services.